vacp2p/rfc/specs/waku/v2/waku-message.md

 The `contentTopic` field SHOULD be filled out to allow for content-based filtering.
 See [Waku Filter spec](waku-filter.md) for details.

-The `version` field SHOULD be filled out to allow for various types of payload encryption.
+The `version` field MAY be filled out to allow for various types of payload encryption.
+Omitting it means the version is 0.

 ## Protobuf